-After Police Captain Dan McLaren becomes police commissioner former detective Johnny Blake knocks him down convincing rackets boss Al Kruger that Blake is sincere in his effort to join the mob.
-"Buggs" Fenner thinks Blake is a police agent.
+After police captain, McLaren becomes commissioner, former detective Johnny Blake knocks him down convincing rackets boss Al Kruger that Blake's sincere in his effort to join the mob.
+"Buggs" Fenner thinks Blake is a police agent.Written by

 Ed Stephan <firstname.lastname@example.org>

 In the film, it is suggested that Joan Blondell's character got the idea of the numbers racket from her assistant, "Nellie".
 In reality, the numbers racket was pioneered by black gambling racketeers in Harlem.
 The "Nellie" character was based on Stephanie "Madame Queen" St. Clair (Nellie scoffs at being called "Madam Nellie").
 As in the film, the numbers racket was eventually taken over by Dutch Schultz and 'Lucky Luciano' (the Humphrey Bogart and Barton MacLane characters, respectively).
 See more »